The Perfect 3 or 4 Days in the Lake District Itinerary

 Located alongside a lake by the same, Windermere is a picturesque British town featuring Tudor-style buildings and a quaint, laid-back atmosphere.
 In the town itself, you’ll find plenty of delicious restaurants, cute shops, and even the odd art gallery.

-But the main event is Windermere Lake, and what better way to kick off your Lake District road trip itinerary than with a visit to the largest lake in England?
+But the main event is Windermere Lake, and what better way to kick off your trip to the Lake District National Park than with a visit to the largest lake in England?

 Orrest Head Viewpoint

-To get better acquainted with the beauty of the Lake District, the next item on the itinerary is a visit to the Orrest Head.
+To get better acquainted with the beauty of the Lake District, the next item is a visit to the Orrest Head.
 This easy, 2.8-mile loop hike takes you from Windermere to the Orrest Head Viewpoint, and shouldn’t take more than an hour and a half.

 The hike is accessible to all levels and, at the peak, you’ll be rewarded with stunning views of Lake Windermere and the surrounding countryside.